aishaaijazahmad/aishaaijazahmad.github.io/README.md

 ## Research Projects
 ### _Ongoing:_

-#### APPL-E: An Applied Ethics Ontology to capture Ethical Theory and Contextual Information in various Domains
+#### ApplE: An Applied Ethics Ontology to capture Ethical Theory and Contextual Information
 An Ontology to capture various abstract concepts in the field of ethical philosophy as entities and relationships.
+See full [documentation](https://purl.org/appliedethicsontology/documentation) and [GitHub Repository](https://github.com/kracr/applied-ethics-ontology) for more information.

 #### A Dataset to Capture Ethical and Contextual Information about Real-world Cases with their Ethical Analysis
 This dataset aims to document and annotate real-world cases where some moral reasoning takes place.
 The features selected for this dataset are carefully curated to represent the most vital contextual information that can imply the morality of the act.
 Each act can be labeled as either a morally right, wrong, or grey action.
 Ethical theory is also considered as schools of thought and the ethical principles violated.
 This dataset may facilitate ethics research in the field of AI applications and also aid ML and symbolic techniques for dilemma resolution.